10 skin cancer facts

 Actinic (solar) keratoses

 • A family history of skin cancer.
-If one of your parents or a sibling has had skin cancer, you may have an increased risk of the disease.
+If a parents or sibling has had skin cancer, the patient may have an increased risk of the disease.

 • A personal history of skin cancer.
-If you developed skin cancer once, you are at risk of developing it again.
+If the patient has developed a skin cancer once, they are at risk of developing it again.

 • A weakened immune system.
 People with weakened immune systems have a greater risk of developing skin cancer.
 This includes people living with HIV/AIDS and those taking immunosuppressant drugs after an organ transplant.